 In popular usage, a computer is Turing complete if it can simulate another computer.
 Named after Alan Turing, this generally means the machine can calculate any arbitrary computable function.
 Bitcoin is not Turing complete, as its scripting language has limited functionality.
 This limitation is a conscious decision, as securing a machine with limited functionality is a far more manageable task.

 As opposed to a One-way ATM, a two-way ATM can dispense cash in exchange for Bitcoin or other cryptocurrencies.

 See: Transaction ID

 A Bitcoin address that appears to spell out a word or only consists of certain characters.
 It is made by quickly creating private keys, deriving the address from them and checking them against the desired outcome.
 Depending on how long the vanity address is supposed to be, this might take a very long time or be entirely infeasible.

 Measurement similar to weight.
 One Vbyte is 4 weight units.

-Somebody trading with a large amount of Bitcoin.
+Somebody trading with a large amount of cryptocurrency.
 See also: Bearwhale.

-The eight-page document released by Satoshi Nakamoto on October 31, 2008, that outlines the core functionality of Bitcoin.
+A document that outlines the functionality and vision of a cryptocurrency.
+Bitcoin: A Peer-to-Peer Electronic Cash System is the eight-page document released by Satoshi Nakamoto on October 31, 2008, which outlines the core functionality of Bitcoin.